-- Candidates must be U.S. citizens, permanent residents, or non-residents working in a U.S.-based laboratory. - Postdoctoral applicants (Ph.D., M.D., D.V.M. or equivalent) engaged in or planning CF-related basic science research projects are eligible.
-Preference will be given to recent graduates and those just beginning their research careers and those with a clear commitment to CF research.
-Candidates who are clinical fellows should apply to the CFF Clinical Fellowship Program for the appropriate year, or for the LeRoy Matthews Physician-Scientist Award Program
+- Candidates must be U.S. citizens, permanent residents, or non-residents working in a U.S.-based laboratory. - Postdoctoral applicants (Ph.D., M.D., D.V.M. or equivalent) in their first four years of fellowship who are engaged in or planning CF-related basic science research projects are eligible.
+Preference will be given to recent graduates and those just beginning their research careers and those with a clear commitment to CF research. - Candidates who are clinical fellows should apply to the CFF Clinical Fellowship Program for the appropriate year, or for the LeRoy Matthews Physician-Scientist Award Program.